Sinopharm COVID-19 Vaccine (BBIBP-CorV) 2022

 Sinopharm Children

 Data from phase one and two clinical trials published in The Lancet Infectious Diseases showed that a vaccine developed by Sinopharm's Beijing Institute of Biological Products was safe in participants aged three to 17.
-The inactivated COVID-19 vaccine BBIBP-CorV is safe and well-tolerated at all tested dose levels in participants aged 3–17 years.
+The inactivated COVID-19 vaccine BBIBP-CorV is safe and well-tolerated at all tested dose levels in participants aged 3–17.
 BBIBP-CorV also elicited robust humoral responses against SARS-CoV-2 infection after two doses.
-These findings support the use of a 4 μg dose and two-shot regimen of BBIBP-CorV in phase 3 trials in the population younger than 18 years to further ascertain its safety and protection efficacy against COVID-19.
+These findings support using a 4 μg dose and two-shot regimen of BBIBP-CorV in phase 3 trials in the population younger than 18 years further to ascertain its safety and protection efficacy against COVID-19.

 Sinopharm Side Effects

 The 'Side Effects and Perceptions Following Sinopharm COVID-19 Vaccination' study published on August 9, 2021, found the 1st and 2nd dose post-vaccination side effects were mild and predictable, and there were no hospitalization cases.
-The most common side effects of post 1st dose (≤49 years old vs.>49 years) were normal injection site pain, fatigue, and headache.
-In contrast, pain at the vaccination site, fatigue, lethargy, headache, and tenderness were the most side effects of the post 2nd dose in both groups.
+The most common side effects of ppost-firstdose (≤49 years old vs.>49 years) were normal injection site pain, fatigue, and headache.
+In contrast, pain at the vaccination site, fatigue, lethargy, headache, and tenderness were the most common side effects of the post-dose in both groups.
 The side effects in both doses were more prevalent among the participants ≤ 49-year-old group.
 Among females vs. males, side effects were more common in females than in both doses.

-The Lancet reported on September 15, 2021, adverse reactions occurred predominantly after the first dose and showed similar frequency after the first vaccination in participants aged 3–17 years and participants aged 18–59 years or 60 years or older.
-The most common adverse reactions were pain and fever, transient or resolved in days.
-In addition, there were three grade 3 white blood cell count abnormal changes in the vaccination group, but all were clinically insignificant.
+The Lancet reported on September 15, 2021, that adverse reactions occurred predominantly after the first dose and showed similar frequency after the first vaccination in participants aged 3–17 years and 18–59 years or 60 years or older.
+The most common adverse reactions were pain and fever, which were transient or resolved in days.
+In addition, three grade 3 white blood cell count abnormal changes were in the vaccination group, but all were clinically insignificant.

 October 6, 2022 - A Case Report published by Wiley Online identified the first case of herpetic endotheliithis and secondary stromal keratitis following inactivated COVID-19 vaccination who experienced a relapse due to poor adherence.